Admiral: Etymology

-It is important to note that the etymology of a word does not suggest the antiquity of the word as it may have appeared in other languages with entirely different pronunciations.
+The etymology of a word does not suggest the antiquity of the word as it may have appeared in other languages with entirely different pronunciations.
 The Greek ναύαρχος, for instance, which is pronounced "naúarkhos", existed from very ancient times in Greece.
 While ναύαρχος may be defined as "admiral" as used by Plutarch in his Parallel Lives, the very pronunciation of ναύαρχος demonstrates that it is not a part of the etymology for the English word "admiral."

 History

 The word "admiral" has come to be almost exclusively associated with the highest naval rank in most of the world's navies, equivalent to the army rank of general.
 However, this was not always the case; for example, in some European countries prior to the end of World War II, admiral was the third highest naval rank after general admiral and grand admiral.

 The rank of admiral has also been subdivided into various grades, several of which are historically extinct while others remain in use in most present-day navies.
 The Royal Navy used the colours red, white, and blue, in descending order to indicate seniority of its admirals until 1864; for example, Horatio Nelson's highest rank was vice-admiral of the white.
 The generic term for these naval equivalents of army generals is flag officer.
 Some navies have also used army-type titles for them, such as the Cromwellian "general at sea".